ankitgehlot123/snoop/README.md

 * Initialise firebase in root directory<br/>
 ```$ firebase init```<br/>
 and select **Hosting** option from the menu
-* Select **Create new project** to create firebase project and give unqiue project id and project name.
+* Select **Create new project** to create firebase project and give unique project id and project name.
 * Enter **public directory** name as **build** (to use build folder to serve which will contain optimised reactjs app files created in **Step 3**)
 * Enter **yes** for single page app.
 2. Update .env file in root folder where<br/>